-How to Deal With a Spoiled Brat
+How to Deal With a Spoiled Child

-Who is a Spoiled Child?
+Who Is a Spoiled Child?

 A child is not born spoiled, but if his demands are always met and he has never heard ‘no’ for things, he may become spoiled.
-A spoiled child is a term used to define children who exhibit behavioural issues, which arise because they are overindulged by their parents and caregivers.
+A spoiled child is a term used to define children who exhibit behavioural issues which arise because they are overindulged by their parents and caregivers.

 Reasons Why Children May Become Spoiled